William Longespée the Younger: Seventh Crusade

 Longespée again made a pilgrimage to the Holy Land, this time in the Seventh Crusade of 1247.
 He proceeded to Rome and made a plea to Pope Innocent IV for support:

 "Sir, you see that I am signed with the cross and am on my journey with the King of France to fight in this pilgrimage.
 My name is great and of note, viz., William Longespée, but my estate is slender, for the King of England, my kinsman and liege lord, hath bereft me of the title of earl and of that estate, but this he did judiciously, and not in displeasure, and by the impulse of his will; therefore I do not blame him for it.
 Howbeit, I am necessitated to have recourse to your holiness for favour, desiring your assistance in this distress.
 We see here (quoth he) that Earl Richard (of Cornwall) who, though he is not signed with the cross, yet, through the especial grace of your holiness, he hath got very much money from those who are signed, and therefore, I, who am signed and in want, do intreat the like favour."

 Having succeeded in gaining the favour of the Pope, Longespée raised a company of 200 English horse to join with King Louis on his crusade.
 To raise funds for his expedition, he sold a charter of liberties to the burgesses of the town of Poole in 1248 for 70 marks, and another to the town of Wareham.
 During the Seventh Crusade, Longespée commanded the English forces.
 He became widely known for his feats of chivalry and his subsequent martyrdom.
 The circumstances of his death served to fuel growing English animosity toward the French; it is reported that the French Count d'Artois lured Longespée into attacking the Mameluks before the forces of King Louis arrived in support.
 D'Artois, Longespée and his men, along with 280 Knights Templar, were killed at this time.

 It is said that his mother, Countess Ela, had a vision of the martyr being received into heaven by angels on the day of his death.
 In 1252, the Sultan delivered Longespée's remains to a messenger who conveyed them to Acre for burial at the church of St Cross.
 However, his effigy is found amongst family members at Salisbury Cathedral, in England (though it is now identified as 14th century).

 Matthew Paris describes Longespée's death:

 Another account of William Longsword's death is written in a poem, although it may pure fiction, from eye witness or from tradition.

 The Alexander Giffard mentioned in the poem as Longsword's confidant did escape, wounded in five places.
 In the next generation of his family is found intermarried with the Longswords.

 Marriage and issue

-Longespée married Idoine de Camville, daughter of Richard de Camville and Eustacia Basset.
+Longespée married Idoine de Camville, daughter of Richard de Camville and Eustacia Basset, and granddaughter of Nicola de la Haie.
 They had three sons and a daughter: